formspree/formspree-js/README.md

 }
 ```

-Note the requirements:

-- Replace `XXXXXXXXX` with your StaticKit form id
-- Use a `<form>` element and pass `submit` for `onSubmit`
+At a minimum, all you have to do is use a `<form>` element and pass `submit` as the `onSubmit` handler.

-The other values from the hook allow you to react to different stages of the form lifecycle:
+The other values provided by the hook allow you to respond to different stages of the form lifecycle:

-- `submitting` becomes `true` when the request is being made to the server
+- `submitting` changes to `true` when the request is being made to the server
-- `succeeded` becomes `true` when the submission is successfully sent
+- `succeeded` changes to `true` when the submission is successfully sent
-- `errors` gets populated with an array of validation errors (when applicable)
+- `errors` gets populated with an array of validation errors from the server (when applicable)

 Here's a more advanced example: